Orthogonal polynomials and diffusion operators: The bounded -dimensional models

-It turns out that many of the models described above have some nice geometric interpretation in terms of compact homogeneous spaces $M= G/H$: we try to interpret the given operator as the Laplace-Beltrami operator $\Delta_G$ on $G$ acting on some specific functions $(X,Y): G\mapsto \bR^2$.
+It turns out that many of the models described above have some nice geometric interpretation in terms of compact homogeneous spaces $M= G/H$: we try to interpret the given operator as the Laplace-Beltrami operator $\De_G$ on $G$ acting on some specific functions $(X,Y): G\mapsto \bR^2$.

-In this whole section, the identification will be made with the Laplace operator acting on the $d$-dimensional sphere, on the $d$-dimensional Euclidean space or on some classical Lie group such as $SO(d)$ and $SU(d)$.
+In this whole section, the identification will be made with the Laplace operator acting on the $n$-dimensional sphere, on the $n$-dimensional Euclidean space or on some classical Lie group such as $SO(n)$ and $SU(n)$.
 For the sake of clarity, we recall here some well known formulas and facts on these operators.
 The general principle is the following.
-When $\LL$ is a Laplace-Beltrami operator (or more generally any second order differential operator with no 0-order term) on some model space $E$, recall that the associated carr\'e du champ is defined by and $\LL$ satisfies the change of variable formula~\eqref{chgt.de.variables}.
-Then, we we are looking for pairs $(X^1,X^2)$ of real functions $E\mapsto \cR$ such that $\LL(X^i)= L^i(X^1, X^2)$, and $\Ga(X^i,X^j)= G^{ij}(X^1,X^2)$, where $L^i$ are degree 1 polynomials and $G^{ij}$ are degree 2 polynomials in the two variables $(X^1,X^2)$.
-Then, from the change of variable formula~\eqref{chgt.de.variables}, for any smooth function $\Phi: \cR^2\mapsto \cR$, one has $\LL\big(\Phi(X^1,X^2)\big) = \LL_1(\Phi)(X^1,X^2)$, where We shall say that such an operator $\LL_1$ is the image measure of $\LL$ through $(X^1,X^2)$.
-Moreover, it is immediate that, if $\mu$ is the reversible measure for $\LL$, then $\LL_1$ has reversible measure the image of $\mu$ through $(X^1,X^2)$.
+When $\LL$ is a Laplace-Beltrami operator (or more generally any second order differential operator with no 0-order term) on some model space $E$, recall that the associated carr\'e du champ is defined by